-For special effects, impulse gas output lamps or strobe lights are used.
+For special effects impulse gas output lamps or strobe lights are used.
 Lasers have also recently become popular: its monochromatic nature and the possiblity of concentrating light into a narrow beam is important.
 However, they still do not produce three-dimensional images.
 Lasers can be used for interesting effects, for example, when they shine into a space filled with dust or smoke.
 If a beam is put between mirrors arranged around a hall, the entire space will be filled with a web of streaming lines.
 If the laser beam is static, it shines on the screen as a bright dot, but when it is moved quickly it produces a thin line.
 An interesting effect is obtained by modulating the brightness of the ray with a high frequency signal, and the line decomposes into a linear drawing.

-The technique of holography, especially for multicolored moving images, has still not been extensively developed.
-There is an interesting direction that is taking place - synthesizing holograms and shooting them with animation intruments which produce figures and movements which do not occur in nature.
+The technique of holography, especially for multi-colored moving images, has still not been extensively developed.
+There direction taking an interesting that is place is synthesizing holograms shooting with animation and them intruments which produce figures and movements which do not occur in nature.

-In order to understand the way form-shapers work, one must recall the different types of projection.
+In order to understand the way form-shapers work, one must

+recall the different types of projection.
 The most typical method in light music instruments is based on the idea of the camera obscura: if an opaque object is set between the source of light and the screen, then a shadow image of the given object appears upside down on the screen.
 Shadow, or transparent projection as it is still called is based on this principle (in contrast to diaprojection or epiprojection using lens optics).